Legalise IT

 that something is wrong.

-Intellectual property owners represent a powerful minority, eager to continue
+Intellectual property owners represent a powerful minority, eager

 Individual consumers are far more numerous.
-Paying monopoly prices is
+Paying

-inconvenient for them - but it usually doesn't threaten their entire vocation.
+monopoly prices is inconvenient for them - but it usually doesn't

-Plus in the case of copyright, they can simply break the law.
+they can often simply break the law.

-majority of voters do not like being branded as criminals.
-However, companies
+come to recognise that the majority of voters do not like being

 Progress and ownership